uwine4850/foozy/docs/en/router/manager/manager.md

 In this structure there are simple "get" and "set" methods to implement and getting individual managers.

+It is important to mention that `IRender` does not have to be installed.
+If it is not installed, it simply will not be accessible.
+All the functionality that sets the context in the renderer duplicates this data in `UserContext`.
+This does not apply to `object.TemplateView`, this object should always use IRender as it is meaningless without it.

 You can read more about each of the managers at the link:

 * [IManagerOneTimeData](https://github.com/uwine4850/foozy/blob/master/docs/en/router/manager/manager_otd.md)